secretstartups/handbook/customer-success/solutions-architects/index.html.md

 ## Changing the Solutions Architects Handbook Content

 This is the Solution Architect handbook.
-If you see any typos, copywriting improvements or content clarifications you'd like to contribute, please create a merge request and ask your managers to merge.Please add label "SA-HANDBOOK" to your merge request & post a link to the [solutions-architects](https://gitlab.slack.com/archives/C01788YAY58) slack channel as a heads up and so we can thank you!
+If you see any typos, copywriting improvements or content clarifications you'd like to contribute, please create a merge request and ask your managers to merge.
+Please add the label "SA-HANDBOOK" to your merge request, assign it to the @sa_leader group & post a link to the [solutions-architects](https://gitlab.slack.com/archives/C01788YAY58) slack channel as a heads up and so we can thank you!
 Since we have a [bias for action](/handbook/values/#bias-for-action), we trust your judgement.